|Type:||ABS sensor inductive|

 |Signal level:||0.4 V to 8 V|

-A anti lock braking system (ABS) sensor is used for determining wheel rotation speed to prevent lock up when braking.
+An anti lock braking system (ABS) sensor is used for determining wheel rotation speed to prevent wheel lock up when braking.
 The inductive ABS sensor consists of a permanent magnet with a coil around it.
 The magnetic field strength changes when a magnetism sensitive object passes trough the magnetic field of the magnet.
 This changing of the magnetic field induces a voltage in the coil.
 The polarity of the induced voltage depends on the direction of the moving object, moving away or towards the sensor.
 This sensor doesn't need a power supply.

-Figure 1: Schematic view of ABS sensor
+Figure 1: Schematic view of an inductive ABS sensor

 In most cases the object used to influence the magnetic field is a disk or ring with evenly distributed teeth, mounted on the driveshaft.
 When the driveshaft is rotating, the teeth are passing the sensor and the pattern in which they are placed is visible in the ABS sensor signal.
 Every period of the signal is a tooth passing the sensor.
 The frequency and amplitude of the signal depend on the rotation speed of the driveshaft and the amount of teeth on the disk or ring.

-The ABS sensor signal is monitored by a special ECU for the ABS system, the CAB (Controller Anti-lock Brake).
+The inductive ABS sensor signal is monitored by a special ECU for the ABS system, the CAB (Controller Anti-lock Brake).
 The ECU uses the ABS sensor signal in two ways.
 When the wheel rotates fast enough for the ABS sensor signal to become larger than a certain threshold, the ECU determines the wheel speed using the rising and falling edges of the signal.
 When a wheel clearly has a lower speed than the other wheels or decelerates faster than the vehicle could, the ECU lowers the brake pressure for that particular wheel.
 This will result in a wheel speed increase and prevents skidding.
 When necessary, the brake pressure is continuously adjusted multiple times per second until the car nearly stops and the signal voltage falls below the threshold.

-Correct functioning of the ABS sensor can be checked by measuring the following signal voltages, see figure 2:
+Correct functioning of the inductive ABS sensor can be checked by measuring the following signal voltages, see figure 2:

 |1||Signal at the positive side of the sensor||2 V1|